mapbase-source/source-sdk-2013/thirdpartylegalnotices.md

 	*	Neither the name of the Xiph.org Foundation nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
-	This software is provided by the copyright holders and contributors ìas isî and any express or implied warranties, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose are disclaimed.
+	This software is provided by the copyright holders and contributors ‚Äúas is‚Äù and any express or implied warranties, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose are disclaimed.
 In no event shall the foundation or contributors be liable for any direct, indirect, incidental, special, exemplary, or consequential damages (including,